 The Authority would implement mitigation measures to minimize impacts on special-status reptile species.
-BIO-MM#9 and BIO-MM#10 would implement pre-construction surveys in suitable habitats to determine the presence of reptile species and would require the contractor's project biological monitor to oversee construction activities to avoid special-status reptiles or relocate them (for species other than blunt nosed leopard lizard) outside the construction area.
-BIO-MM#14: Conduct Protocol-Level Surveys for Blunt-Nosed Leopard Lizard and BIO-MM#15: Phased Pre-Construction Surveys for Blunt-Nosed Leopard Lizard would require surveys in suitable habitats to determine the presence of blunt-nosed leopard lizard and would conduct visual pre-construction surveys in areas of potential blunt-nosed leopard lizard habitat no more than 30 days before ground-disturbing activities, which would avoid take of this fully protected species.
-BIO-MM#16: Conduct Western Pond Turtle Pre-Construction Surveys and Relocation and BIO-MM#17: Conduct Western Pond Turtle Monitoring would involve conducting preconstruction surveys to determine the presence or absence of western pond turtles, and would require the project biologist to observe all construction activities within western pond turtle habitat identified during the pre-construction surveys and submit a memorandum documenting compliance.
-BIO-MM#18: Implement Western Pond Turtle Avoidance and Relocation would include measures to avoid the western pond turtle and, if avoidance were not feasible, the project biologist would coordinate with CDFW to identify where to relocate western pond turtles.
-BIO-MM#19: Avoid Suitable Giant Garter Snake Habitat and BIO-MM#20: Conduct Work in Giant Garter Snake Habitat during the Active Season would protect giant garter snake aquatic habitat by installing environmentally sensitive area fencing and would require all construction activities affecting giant garter snake habitat to occur between May 1 and October 1, which is the active period for this species.
-BIO-MM#21: Conduct Pre-construction Surveys and Monitor for Giant Garter Snake would require a project biologist to conduct a pre-construction survey for giant garter snake within 24 hours before construction.
-BIO-MM#22: Conduct Pre-Construction Surveys for Blainville's Horned Lizards, San Joaquin Coachwhip, and Silvery Legless Lizards and BIO-MM#23: Conduct Blainville's Horned Lizards, San Joaquin Coachwhip, and Silvery Legless Lizards Monitoring, Avoidance, and Relocation would require a biological monitor to conduct preconstruction surveys in suitable habitats to determine the presence or absence of Blainville's horned lizards, San Joaquin coachwhip, and silvery legless lizards and would require a biological monitor to observe all construction activities in suitable habitat, avoid the horned lizard where feasible, or otherwise relocate them in an area approved by the USFWS and CDFW.
-BIO-MM#42: Blunt-nosed Leopard Lizard Avoidance would require development and implementation of appropriate measures to avoid take of blunt-nosed leopard lizard.
-BIO-MM#3, BIO-MM#4, and BIO-MM#49: Compensate for Impacts on Blunt-nosed Leopard Lizard and Nelson's Antelope Squirrel would allow for on-site and off-site restoration and preservation of special-status reptile species.
+BIO-MM#1a would require the establishment of fencing to protect environmentally sensitive areas.
+BIO-MM#1b would require preparation of monthly and annual reports documenting compliance with all IAMFs, mitigation measures, and other requirements set forth in regulatory agency authorizations.
+BIO-MM#2a would require preparation and implementation of a vegetation RRP to address temporary impacts resulting from ground-disturbing activities within areas that potentially support special-status species, wetlands and/or other aquatic resources.
+BIO-MM#9a would give the project biologist authority to halt work to prevent the death or injury to special-status reptiles.
+BIO-MM#9b and BIO-MM#10 would implement pre-construction surveys in suitable habitats to determine the presence of reptile species and would require the contractor's project biological monitor to oversee construction activities to avoid special-status reptiles or relocate them (for species other than blunt nosed leopard lizard) outside the construction area.
+BIO-MM#14: Conduct Protocol-level Surveys for Blunt-Nosed Leopard Lizard, and BIO-MM#15: Implement Avoidance Measures, for Blunt-Nosed Leopard Lizard would require surveys in suitable habitats to determine the presence of blunt-nosed leopard lizard and would conduct visual pre-construction surveys in areas of potential blunt-nosed leopard lizard habitat no more than 30 days before ground-disturbing activities, which would avoid take of this fully protected species.
+BIO-MM#16: Conduct Western Pond Turtle Pre-construction Surveys and Relocation and BIO-MM#17: Conduct Western Pond Turtle Monitoring would involve conducting preconstruction surveys to determine the presence or absence of western pond turtles, and would require the project biologist to observe all construction activities within western pond turtle habitat identified during the pre-construction surveys, BIO-MM#18; Implement Western Pond Turtle Avoidance and Relocation would include measures to avoid the western pond turtle and, if avoidance were not feasible, the project biologist would coordinate with CDFW to identify where to relocate western pond turtles.
+BIO-MM#19: Avoid Suitable Giant Garter Snake Habitat and

+BIO-MM#20: Conduct Work in Giant Garter Snake Habitat During the Active Season would protect giant garter snake aquatic habitat by installing environmentally sensitive area fencing and would require all construction activities affecting giant garter snake habitat to occur between May 1 and October 1, which is the active period for this species.
+BIO-MM#21: Conduct Preconstruction Surveys and Implement Minimization Measures for Giant Garter Snakes, would require a project biologist to conduct a pre-construction survey for giant garter snake within 24 hours before construction.
+BIO-MM#22: Conduct Pre-construction Surveys for Blainville's Horned Lizards.
+San Joaquin Coachwhip, and Silvery Legless Lizards and BIO-MM#23: Conduct Blainville's Horned Lizards, San Joaquin Coachwhip, and Silvery Legless Lizards Monitoring, Avoidance, and Relocation would require a biological monitor to conduct pre-construction surveys in suitable habitats to determine the presence or absence of Blainville's horned lizards, San Joaquin coachwhip, and silvery legless lizards and would require a biological monitor to observe all construction activities in suitable habitat, avoid the horned lizard where feasible, or otherwise relocate them in an area approved by the USFWS and CDFW, BIO-MM#3b, BIO-MM#4, BIO-MM#47: Compensate for Impacts on Blunt-nosed Leopard Lizard and Nelson's Antelope Squirrel, and BIO-MM#51: Provide Compensatory Mitigation for Impacts to Giant Garter Snake Habitat, would allow for on-site and off-site restoration and preservation of special-status reptile species.